 You can’t afford to sacrifice productivity, so every time a headache starts you go right to the medicine cabinet.
 Unfortunately, these over-the-counter headache meds aren’t meant to be taken every day.
 If you are taking pills more than 2 days a week, most of your headaches may be rebound headaches, aka medication overuse headaches.

 That’s right.
 Caffeine gets you coming and going.
-Your headache may be because you had too much or that you didn’t get enough.
+Your headache may be because you had too much or didn’t get enough.
 For some, it becomes a delicate tightrope balance.
 Plus, your coffee may not be your only source of caffeine (check your headache meds’ ingredients list).

 Do you find yourself slouching at your desk, craning your neck down toward a mobile device most of the day, or holding a phone between your ear and shoulder?
 Putting that kind of stress on your neck and the rest of your spine can easily lead to headaches.